 Configure Starburst Galaxy’s data ingest by clicking Data > Data ingest in the navigation menu.

-The Data ingest option is only available to users assigned to roles that have the Manage ingest streams account level privilege.
+The Data ingest option is only available to users assigned to roles that have the Manage data ingest account level privilege.

 Galaxy streaming ingest is supported on Amazon Web Services.
 You must provide: